Volunteer Opportunity posted by: VSO

-You'll be based in Kigali.
+You'll be based in Zomba, a city in central Malawi situated at the base of the Zomba Plateau.
+Zomba is famous for its colonial architecture and wildlife including leopards and baboons.
 We'll ask you to commit to at least 24 months to make a sustainable contribution to our development goals.
-In return, we'll provide you with training before your placement and a local living allowance, return flights, accommodation, insurance and more.
+In return, we'll provide you with extensive training before your placement, and our financial package includes a local living allowance, return flights and accommodation.
 When you return to your home country, we'll support you to resettle.